SamyaDaleh/CL-Toolbox/doc/doc.md

 S = "S"
 P = {"1 : S -> A B", "0.7 : A -> 1", "0.3 : A -> 0", "0.6 : B -> BB", "0.4 : B -> 0"}
 ```
 The rules with the same nonterminal on the right hand side are supposed to add up to a probability of 1.
 However, as in most cases there is currently no check if that is the case and it is up to the user to take care of that.

-TODO Object
+Internally the Pcfg is an extension of the Cfg with the only difference that each rule has a probability.

 #### TAG